414owen/owen.cafe/README.md

 The dev server reloads whenever a file in `src/` changes.

 When the generator is run, the site will be put into `result/`.

+The default renders XHTML5 with `blaze-html`, and CSS3 using `clay`, but you can change this to use your favourite web DSL, or you can read in and transform files.